Giant Hogweed Invasive Species Strike Team Specialists

 • Skill in using maps, GPS and GIS to assist in locating and recording survey sites.

-• Physical ability to dig, cut and survey for hogweed plants for hours at a time in hot weather in a variety of terrains while maintaining a good attitude.
+• Physical ability to dig, cut, spray and survey for hogweed plants for hours at a time in hot weather in a variety of terrains while maintaining a good attitude.

 • Excellent interpersonal and communication skills.
 Ability to interact well with the public and provide accurate information about giant hogweed to interested persons.